edeandrea/xjc-generation-gradle-plugin/README.md

 ![](https://github.com/edeandrea/xjc-generation-gradle-plugin/workflows/Build%20app/badge.svg)

 # xjc-generation-gradle-plugin
 A Gradle Plugin for generating JAXB Java sources using the XJC compiler.
-Under the covers uses the [XJC Ant Task](https://javaee.github.io/jaxb-v2/doc/user-guide/ch04.html#tools-xjc-ant-task).
+Under the covers uses the [XJC Ant Task](https://javaee.github.io/jaxb-v2/doc/user-guide/ch04.html#tools-xjc-ant-task) by default.

+As of version 1.6, the task class can be overridden in the `xjcTaskClassName` attribute of the `xjcGeneration` block (see [configuration DSL documentation below](#configuration-dsl)).
+One such example would be to use the [jaxb2-basics project](https://github.com/highsource/jaxb2-basics) instead of the default one mentioned previously.
+[See the notes](https://github.com/edeandrea/xjc-generation-gradle-plugin/issues/24) for details.

 This plugin offers a flexible approach for allowing JAXB source generation using the XJC compiler.
 The core concept is to allow configuration of dependencies specific to the classpath of the XJC compiler while allowing the generated sources to end up in any particular `sourceSet` that the project may define.